 A Dutch mercenary who often gives his services and information to the highest bidder.
 Because of this, he is extremely untrustworthy.
 It turns out he was an agent of Steven Gardner hired to quell the situation at Gindra, and then kill anyone in the know.
 However, he decides against it, apparently finding Snake's group to be nice.

-Abusive Parent: He got into a fight with his father that resulted in him getting scars and his father being confined to a wheelchair.
+- Abusive Parent: He got into a fight with his father that resulted in him getting scars and his father being confined to a wheelchair.
 Then again, since Weasel had killed his brother by that point, the father was probably justified in fighting Weasel.

-Cain and Abel: It's implied that Weasel killed his own brother (presumably also a mercenary) when they fought each other during a war, although it wasn't clear who was the Cain and who was the Abel.
+- Cain and Abel: It's implied that Weasel killed his own brother (presumably also a mercenary) when they fought each other during a war, although it wasn't clear who was the Cain and who was the Abel.

-Defrosting the Ice Queen/Laser-Guided Karma: Weasel was initially shown to be a cold mercenary who is willing to kill even his own allies and family if it meant accomplishing the mission.
+- Defrosting the Ice Queen/Laser-Guided Karma: Weasel was initially shown to be a cold mercenary who is willing to kill even his own allies and family if it meant accomplishing the mission.
 However, after being exposed to a somewhat friendly environment, he reneigns against killing them.

-Heel–Face Turn: He was supposed to kill Snake and the other people involved in the mission under Gardner's orders, but he relented at the last minute, apparently being touched about their friendship.
+- Heel–Face Turn: He was supposed to kill Snake and the other people involved in the mission under Gardner's orders, but he relented at the last minute, apparently being touched about their friendship.

-Offing the Offspring/Self-Made Orphan: Sort of: while he may not have actually killed his father, he did nonetheless injure him severely enough to force him into a wheelchair.
+- Offing the Offspring/Self-Made Orphan: Sort of: while he may not have actually killed his father, he did nonetheless injure him severely enough to force him into a wheelchair.
 It was the result of a fight that happened shortly after he killed his brother.

 - The Mole: Averted.
 Although Snake and his command group did begin to suspect Jenner of being the fifth Black Chamber due to the fact that she was never actually present in the Delta Force massacre, Viper and Jenner herself later revealed this was not truly the case (she was indeed a mole, just not one for Black Chamber).

 The National Security Advisor and a former Director of Central Intelligence.
 Was the one who got Snake to participate in the mission, allegedly for the sake of America.
 In actuality, he set up most of the mission and manipulated both sides so he could discredit Army Chief of Staff John Parker so he'd regain control over Project Babel, and was the actual founder of Outer Heaven as a means to keep unofficial tabs on Anti-American Forces, while he was the Deputy Director of Central Intelligence, and he was responsible for wiping out Black Chamber.

-Bigger Bad: Was responsible for pretty much everything bad that happened in that game, and in that storyline, even the story of Metal Gear.
+- Big]Bad: Was responsible for pretty much everything bad that happened in that game, and in that storyline, even the story of Metal Gear.

-It's Personal: The vendetta between him and Parker began when one of them was considered to be partially responsible for the death of the other's daughter.
+- It's Personal: The vendetta between him and Parker began when one of them was considered to be partially responsible for the death of the other's daughter.
 The anger and enmity didn't take long to escalate.